 What about colds?

-Well, they tend not to be as dangerous, but the key reason that there are no vaccines developed against cold viruses is that there are over 200 different types which cause infections, with exotic sounding names such as rhinovirus, coronavirus and respiratory syncytial virus, and it is impossible to know which ones to aim for.
+Well, although in some cases, they may be more contagious, strains of the cold, tend not to be as dangerous.
+But the key reason that there are no vaccines, yet developed against cold viruses is that there are over 200 different types which cause infections, with exotic sounding names such as rhinovirus, coronavirus and respiratory syncytial virus, and it is impossible to know which ones to aim for.

 The flu vaccine won't protect you against everything